AgentLu/CharAnimation/Readme.md

-Charackter animation fron spritesheet.
+Character animation from sprite sheet.

-This is learning excercize to creat animation of a 2D charackter using javascript
+This is learning exercise to create animation of a 2D charackter using javascript.